nmFaizz/nmfaizz/README.md

-# Hello! :wave: im Faiz
-Hello, I’m Faiz.
+Hello :wave:, I’m Faiz.
 Final-year Software Engineering Student at ITS, Surabaya.
 Mostly working on Software Engineering and Designs.

 I do some roles: `Web Development`, `Graphic Design`